idkjs/converting-js-to-reason-tutorial/Part3-importing-re-to-layoutjs.md

 [@bs.module "@reach/router"] external navigate: string => unit = "navigate";
 ```

-### Auth
+### The `auth.js` **binding**

 The `auth.js` is a module like any other.
 Instead of importing it, you wrote it yourself.
-So we call it the exact same way.
-Talking through out loud,
+Instead of importing it with npm, you wrote it yourself, or in this case, it came with [@dabit3's](https://mobile.twitter.com/dabit3/) boilerplate.
+So we call it in Reason the exact same way as if we were to call an imported dependency.
+Talking through it out loud,

-""bucklescript get the module `auth` at `../utils/auth` path and access it with a function called `logout` that takes any old type `'a`.
+ > bucklescript get the module `auth` at `../utils/auth` path and access it with a function called `logout` that takes any old type `'a`.
 When you get the `'a` thingy, call the function on the `../utils/auth` module with the name `logout`.
-I'm giving you the `'a` type because this function takes a call back and I actually don't know how to type that correctly just yet so just take any old thing until i figure it out."
+I'm giving you the `'a` type because this function takes a call back and I actually don't know how to type that correctly just yet so just take any old thing until i figure it out.

 For `isLoggedIn` create a function called `isLoggedIn` which expects to get  a boolean type back.
 Everytime I call it, immediately hit `isLoggedIn` at `../utils/auth` which should return a true or false."